 Mobile speed cameras differ from all the other speed cameras we have described because a mobile speed camera travels to different areas to check the speeds motorists are travelling at.
 Usually, mobile speed cameras are placed on police vans, and police officers will be there to pull you over if their equipment detects that you have driven over the speed limit.

 If you are caught speeding on fixed speed cameras, your number plate will be detected and your speeding fine will be sent to the address your car is registered to.
 However, if you are caught speeding by a mobile speed camera you will be pulled over by a police officer and you will be issued your fine there and then, although in some cases your fine may be posted to your address.
+It is a good idea to use a speed limiter to avoid the speeding tickets.

 Speed cameras are not intended to be hidden out of a road user’s sight.
 However, some may argue that some speed cameras are hidden if some drivers do not spot the camera and they receive a speeding fine.